densify-dev/Container-Optimization-Data-Forwarder/README.md

 ## Docker images

-The Docker image is available on [Docker Hub](https://hub.docker.com/r/densify/container-optimization-data-forwarder).
+The Docker image is available on [Docker hub](https://hub.docker.com/r/densify/container-optimization-data-forwarder/tags).
+Pull it using `docker pull densify/container-optimization-data-forwarder:3`.

 ## Examples
 * [Kubernetes with Prometheus using Cron Job and Config Map](examples/CronJob)